StefanSchroeder/dietpi-radio/README.md

 # Raspberry-Pi radio

-This project builds a radio with a raspberry-pi type SBC and a couple of controls, namely a volume control and channel control.
+This project builds a radio with a raspberry-pi type SBC and a rotary encoder to  control the volume and channel.

 # Dietpi